Scroll down for quick FAQ

 • How long does it take?
 The process for dropping off antlers to be scored and then picking them up has been streamlined over the years, though depending on the number of people waiting, it can take up to 90 minutes.
 For this reason, scoring starts at 10 a.m.
 Friday and an hour before the main gates open on Saturday and Sunday of the Deer & Turkey Classic.

 • Where do I bring my antlers?
 To the SW entrance at Canterbury Park by valet parking.
 Look for designated signage noting TROPHY/ ANTLER ENTRANCE.
 Do NOT bring your antlers to the main ticket gates!

 The measurers will be measuring as fast as possible, while taking extreme care to ensure accuracy.
 If there is a question about how something is scored, several scorers will collectively make the judgment call.

 After each trophy is scored, they’ll pencil in a score on the back of the trophy mount, and then the scoresheet is entered into a database.
 The trophy then goes to the floor of the show, where it is displayed.

 • Why should I leave my antlers on display all three days of the event?
-If you bring your antlers in for scoring on Friday or Saturday, and leave them on display until the awards ceremony is concluded on Sunday, you’ll be entered into a special drawing!
+If you bring your antlers in for scoring on Friday or Saturday, and leave them on display until 1:00 pm on Sunday, you’ll be entered into a special drawing!
 Get more details here

 • Can I win something?
 On Sunday, March 15 from 3 to 5 p.m., Outdoor News will award 1st, 2nd, and 3rd place ribbons in every category.
 Final results will appear in Outdoor News.
-1st place winners will also receive a prize if they are present at the awards ceremony.
+1st place winners will also receive a Muddy Treestand if they are present at the awards ceremony.